Introducing, your rocksteopaths:

 Carmen's treatment style varies depending on what is needed (read: she can be gentle or tough, whatever works best for you).
 Using a combination of massage, trigger point work, joint mobilisation, stretching, taping, dry needling, and education, she will make sure it works well for the individual.
-Carmen is a registered practitioner with the Australian Society for Performing Arts Healthcare, ASPAH.

 Dr Rachel Gray